-This information should ideally be read with our general information about chemotherapy and your type of leukaemia.
+This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top

 Because azacitidine is normally given for seven days in a row, you may have to attend hospital at weekends to have the injection.

 Risk of infection

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell, even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

-Bruising or bleeding
+Bruising and bleeding

-Azacitidine can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood cell count is called anaemia.
-This may make you feel tired and breathless.
-Tell your doctor or nurse if you have these symptoms.
-You may need to have a blood transfusion if the number of red blood cells becomes too low.
+Azacitidine can reduce the number of red blood cells in your blood.
+These cells carry oxygen around the body.
+If the number of red blood cells is low, you may be tired and breathless.
+Tell your doctor or nurse if you feel like this.
+If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

 Loss of appetite

-Less common side effects
+Less common side effects of azacitidine

 Back to top